BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 # Add the new computer as a trusted host on other computers in the group

 # Enable HTTPS on WSMan

+### Generate a trusted SSL Certificate for this computer

 Until you get a SSL certificate for the new computer, you can TEMPRARLY use unencrypted, but you WILLL be puttingyour password out on the network for any sniffer to see
 `winrm set winrm/config/client @{AllowUnencrypted="true"}` # run as admin on the new computer, and on any computer that you want to connect FROM